 WASHINGTON, Aug.
-21.-Chairman Butler, of the Populist national com-mittee, was asked the following question last night: "In view of statement to the effect that the Populist candidates are Bryan and Watson, and will be until the close of the campaign, and will be earnestly supported the end without discriminations for or against either, what will be the position of your committee with reference to those States where Democrats and Populists have fused by the latter taking the State ticket and the former all of the electoral ticket?"
+21.-Chairman Butler, of the Populist national committee, was asked the following ques tion last night: "In view of your statement to the effect that the Populist candidates are Bryan and Watson, and will be until the close of the campaign, and will be earnestly supported to the end without discriminations for or against either, what will be the position of your committee with reference to those States where Democrats and Populists have fused by the latter taking the State ticket and the former all of the electoral ticket?"

 "We have no official information," he replied, "that this has been done in any state; but if it has been done, or is contemplated, the national committee will not approve or recognize it.
 The highest law of any party is the action of its national conventions.
-No man or state organization can be dislocated to the state of t No man or state organization can be disloyal to such supreme authority without arraying itself in direct and hostile opposition to the national convention.
+No man or state organization car, be disloyal to such supreme authority without arraying itself in direct and without arraying itself in direct and hostile opposition to the national convention.
 Our national convention nominated Bryan and Watson by an overwhelming majority, and it is the bounden duty of every loyal Populist to support both of these candidates earnestly and loyally; and, besides, Watson stands for what Bryan stands for, and therefore Bryan and Watson is the only ticket that represents the principles that the People's party believe in and have contended for from the beginning.
-Mr. Sewall is no more the candidate of the People's party than is Mr. Hobart.
+Mr. Sewall is no more the candidate of the People's party than is Mr. Hopart

-"The executive committee will see The executive committee will see that the action of our national convention is maintained in every state, but if there should arise disaffection or disloyalty to either of our candidates in any state, then we are sure that there are true Populists in such that there are true Populists in such states who will support a whole ticket, and such alone will be recognized by our national committee."
+The executive committee will see that the action of our national con-vention is maintained in every state. but if there should arise disaffection or disloyalty to either of our candi-dates in any state, then we are sure that there are true Populists in such states who will support a whole ticket, and such alone will be recognized by our national committee."

-"Does this mean you will insist upon a straightont Bryan and Watson ticket in every state?"
+"Does this mean you will insist upon a straightout Bryan and Watson ticket in every state?

-"No; but it means that wherever

-Populists and Democrats join forces on the electoral ticket there must be a due and proper recognition of each party's candidate by a just and equitable division of electors supporting the candidates of the respective parties."
+No; but it means that wherever Populis's and Democrats join forces on the electoral ticket there must be a due and proper recognition of each party's candidate by a just and equit-able division of electors supporting the candidates of the respective par

-Senator Butler was asked what effect this announcement would have upon the fusion in Kansas, where the Populists took the State ticket and the Democrats the electoral ticket, but he declined to go into specific details, saying his announcement related to the general policy of the committee.
+Senator Butler was asked what effect this announcement would have upon the fusion in Kansas, where the Populists took the State ticket and the Democrats the electoral ticket, but he declined to go into specific details. saying his announcement related to the general policy of the committee.
 The statement of Mr. Butler was said to be the unanimous expression of the committee.
-24445 5 ml